Vanilla-OS/handbook/_posts/2023-01-11-install-vpn-from-file.md

 ## Importing the OpenVPN file

-- Once you have navigated to the Network panel, Click on the plus (`+`) button beside the VPN.
+- Once you have navigated to the Network panel, click on the plus (`+`) button beside the VPN.

 ![Plus Button beside VPN](/assets/uploads/install-openvpn-from-file-vpn-add.webp)